What Happens When You Click "Start Setup Wizard" (A Behind-the-Scenes Look)

 - Pages Retrieved: About pages, shipping info, return policy — anything you've published

-We fetch your products so the AI can recommend actual items from your catalog when customers ask questions.
+We fetch your products so the AI can recommend actual items from your catalog.
 Not generic answers like "check our product page" — it'll say "Yeah, we have that!
 Here's the Blue Cotton T-Shirt in Medium for $29.99" with a direct link.

 Step 2: Building Your Knowledge Base

-This is where the AI magic happens.
-The wizard takes all that store data and creates a "vector store" — which is just a fancy term for a searchable knowledge base.
+The wizard takes all that store data and creates a "vector store" — a searchable knowledge base.

 Step 3: Creating Your AI Assistant

-Now the wizard actually builds your assistant.
+The wizard builds your assistant.
 Here's what gets configured automatically:

-- Vector Store Linked: Connects your knowledge base to the assistant so it can search your data
+- Vector Store Linked: connects your knowledge base to the assistant

 What You Get at the End